 My children’s book, The Adventures of Junk Food Dude, is a story about two kids who come from very different homes.
 I’d like to read you a few pages.

 The Green Smoothie Guy is a 2nd Grader who plays sports and eats greens, vegetables, fruits—all the good stuff.

 Junk Food Dude (whose real name is revealed later in the story) is his classmate who faces an all-too-common self-esteem-wrecker: childhood obesity.

 This is the story of one-third of America’s children now.

-But, while Junk Food Dude is routinely picked last for dodge ball, Green Smoothie Guy is kind, befriends him, and invites him to walk home with him after school.
+Junk Food Dude is routinely picked last for dodge ball, but Green Smoothie Guy is kind, befriends him, and invites him to walk home with him after school.

 They make some snacks, and Green Smoothie Guy proposes something interesting.

-In this video, which you’re welcome to share with your kids, I read a few pages of the book, that explain a very hopeful and true principle.
+In this video, which you’re welcome to share with your kids, I read a few pages of the book and explain a very hopeful and true principle.